 The common purpose or work-relevant reason could be a scenario, a case study or brief that sets out the circumstances or reasons for completing the tasks.
-A scenario could describe the requirements for a solution to a problem (designing new components for domestic appliances using CAD) or a case study could be used to inform a proposal (a case study on transport methods used in an inner city to inform the design of sustainable transport systems).
+A scenario could describe the requirements for a solution to a problem (e.g. an individual isn't actively engaged in their own care and a new approach is required) or a case study could be used to inform a proposal (e.g. a case study on the effects that dementia can have on an individual and their family and friends and how a professional can support their care).